 Applies to methylphenidate: oral capsule extended release, oral capsule extended release biphasic 30/70, oral capsule extended release biphasic 40/60, oral capsule extended release biphasic 50/50, oral powder for suspension extended release, oral solution, oral tablet, oral tablet chewable, oral tablet extended release, oral tablet extended release chewable, oral tablet extended release disintegrating

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by methylphenidate (the active ingredient contained in Metadate ER).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methylphenidate (the active ingredient contained in Metadate ER) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Black, tarry stools